imjustkhznh/Crud_api/README.markdown

 ## Testing with Thunder Client

-1. Install Thunder Client extension in VS Code/Cursor
+1. Install Thunder Client extension in VS Code
 2. Click Thunder Client icon in sidebar
 3. Create new request
 4. Select method and enter URL